WxBDM/PyNimbus/Contributing.md

 #### What if I don't want to code?

 No worries, there's a lot of house-keeping related things that needs to get done such as improving existing documentation.
 Check out the HTML documentation page and see if there's anything that can be improved upon.
-There's always room for more examples.
 If you want to get in touch with your inner artist, you can create diagrams and/or flow charts of how stuff works in this project.

 #### What if I've never contributed to an open source project before?

-Don't worry, I got you covered.
 See below section (issuing a pull request) for step-by-step instructions.

 ## Issuing a pull request

 All contributions are made via pull requests.
-This section explains how to go about doing this.
 Before doing issuing a pull request, please comment on an issue or send the project manager an email to explain what you want to work on.

 Once you're added to the project, fork the repository.
 Then, go into your GitHub profile, find the repository, and click on it.
 From there, click the green button that says "Clone or Download" and click the clipboard icon to copy the link.